mirumee/ariadne-website/docs/resolvers.md

 query = ObjectType("Query")
 ```

-The above `ObjectType` instance knows that it maps its resolvers to `Query` type, and enables you to assign resolver functions to these type fields.
+The above `ObjectType` instance knows that it maps its resolvers to the `Query` type, and enables you to assign resolver functions to these type fields.
 This can be done using the `field` decorator implemented by the resolver map:

 ```python
 from ariadne import ObjectType, make_executable_schema